Aegis Boardroom

 You have AI tools.
 What you don't have is AI strategy.

-And that gap, the one between owning AI tools and actually deploying AI in your operations, is where the research says most SMBs are stuck.
-The OECD's 2025 report on AI adoption by small and medium-sized enterprises found that among SMEs using generative AI, only 29% apply it to their core activities.
-The other 71% are using AI for peripheral tasks, not transforming how their business runs.
+And that gap, the one between owning AI tools and actually deploying AI in your operations, is where the research says many SMBs are stuck.
+The OECD's 2025 report on AI adoption by small and medium-sized enterprises found that among SMEs using generative AI, only 29% report using it in their core activities; the report says most use remains peripheral rather than core.

 The Paralysis Problem